benofben/arbit/README.md

     git clone https://github.com/benofben/arbit.git

 In a more engineered world you might run Arbit inside of GKE or something similar.
-For now we're taking a different approach with the predecessor to Kubernetes, screen:
+For now we're taking a different approach with the predecessor to Kubernetes, screen.
+You can find writeups on how to start individual components in the READMEs under the downloader directory.

-    cd arbit/downloader/edgar
-    screen -S edgar python3 edgar.py